Last Updated on February 9, 2019 by Fabrizio Van Marciano

-Out of complete respect for those websites and owners, I won’t mention them here.
+Of course, out of complete respect for those website owners, I won't mention them here.

 If you take pride in the value of your brand, if you value the content you produce, even more, then it all starts with having a flawless design.

-If you’re having problems in any of these areas, or if you simply need a website that works and converts for your business, then please click this link and let’s have a friendly chat.
+If you're having problems in any of these areas highlighted above, or if you simply need a website that works for you and your business, then please click this link to see how I can help you.

 I've made the five steps above actionable for you, which means you can get started on them straight away.